Post Traumatic Growth |18 May | 6.30pm

 Dr Hedy Wald

-Dr. Hedy Wald is a renowned educator and speaker with roles at Brown University and the Lancet Holocaust Commission.
-She is a Gold Humanism Foundation Harvard Macy Scholar, Fulbright Specialist at Ben Gurion University, and Scholar-in-Residence at Oxford’s Institute for the Study of Global Antisemitism.
-Dr. Wald lectures internationally on reflective writing to enhance professional identity, resilience, and wellbeing.
-She also researches and speaks on Medicine and the Holocaust, including as a UN Holocaust Outreach Programme panellist.
+Dr Hedy Wald is a renowned international educator and speaker: a Gold Humanism Foundation Harvard Macy Scholar; a Dean’s Teaching Awardee; a Fulbright Specialist Scholar (medical education), Ben Gurion University, Israel; and Scholar-in-Residence, ISGAP (Oxford, UK).
+She lectures on reflective writing to enhance professional identity, resilience, and wellbeing; and researches and speaks on Medicine and the Holocaust (UN Holocaust Outreach Programme panelist: “Ethics, Justice, and the Holocaust”).

 Register here.